vishal-chothe-patil/core-java-examples/README.md

   - *Loan Eligibility*: Approve loans if the applicant's age is less than or equal to 60
   - *Queue Management*: Accept requests only if queue length is within limits
   - *Task Scheduling*: Assign tasks with deadlines on or before the current date
   - *Grade Assignment*: Assign "Pass" if a student's score is 40 or less

+- **Greater Than or Equal To (`>=`)**
+  - *Eligibility Criteria*: Verify if a student qualifies for a scholarship based on marks
+  - *Stock Replenishment*: Trigger restocking if inventory is above reorder level
+  - *Promotion Check*: Promote employees with tenure greater than or equal to five years
+  - *Exam Cutoff*: Check if a candidate's score meets or exceeds the cutoff for selection
+  - *Fitness Tracking*: Record activity if steps walked exceed or equal a daily goal

 ✔️ **String Concatenation Operators** 🧵➕

 - Combine and manipulate strings using: